From BR Bullpen

 Biographical Information

-Mabe then won 21 games for the same club in 1956, leading the league in victories, strikeouts (195), and an ERA of 2.10.
+Mabe's name got on the news wires when he surrounded a 500-foot home run to Mickey Mantle in an exhibition game in St. Petersburg, FL on May 20, 1956.
+Unfazed, he then won 21 games for Houston that seaon, leading the league in victories, strikeouts (195), and an ERA of 2.10.
 Bob won three more times in postseason play, leading Houston to the 1956 Dixie Series Championship.
-Bob was 6-1 with the Omaha Cardinals of the American Association when he joined the Cardinals 1958 starting rotation in July.
+Bob was 6-1 with the Omaha Cardinals of the American Association when he joined the Cardinals' 1958 starting rotation in July.
 Mabe recalls pitching well but losing his first three starts.
-"I had three straight complete games but lost 2-1 to Bob Purkey of the Cincinnati Redlegs, 2-1 to Carl Willey of the Braves and 2-0 to Ron Kline of the Pirates."
+"I had three straight complete games but lost 2-1 to Bob Purkey of the Cincinnati Redlegs, 2-1 to Carl Willey of the Milwaukee Braves and 2-0 to Ron Kline of the Pittsburgh Pirates."

-Mabe finally got his first win in St. Louis when he beat Purkey and Cincinnati 4-2.
-He finished out the year 3-9 and was traded by the Cardinals on October 3, 1958, along with Del Ennis and Eddie Kasko to the Cincinnati Redlegs for George Crowe, Alex Grammas and Alex Kellner.
-Bob worked out of the Cincinnati bullpen in 1959 going 4-2 with three saves in 18 games.
-Mabe was also with the Orioles in two games in 1960 and rolled a 7-11 record in 51 games lifetime.
+Mabe finally got his first win in St. Louis when he beat Purkey and Cincinnati, 4-2.
+He finished out the year 3-9 and was traded by the Cardinals on October 3rd, along with Del Ennis and Eddie Kasko, to the Cincinnati Redlegs for George Crowe, Alex Grammas and Alex Kellner.
+Bob worked out of the Cincinnati bullpen in 1959, going 4-2 with 3 saves in 18 games.
+Mabe was also with the Baltimore Orioles in two games in 1960 and rolled a 7-11 record in 51 games lifetime in the big leagues.